The application for Summer 2014 is now live! Click on the Applications tab on the left of this page. Remember - the deadline is March 31st!

 Languages offered Summer Bridge 2014: Arabic, Chinese, French, German, Greek, Italian, Japanese, Latin, Russian, Spanish.

 Students are responsible for their own transportation to and from the Hyde Park campus.
 CTA student discount passes are provided by the program.

 Rising Juniors and Seniors in CPS high schools are eligible to apply for Summer Bridge.
 Students are chosen based on a combination of factors, including unweighted GPA (for requirement see application), coursework preparation in high school and writing abilities.
 A 95% attendance rate is also required.
 An interview is required for final selection and a parent/guardian must be present at that time.

 Summer Session courses are taught in short blocks.
 Courses last between three and five weeks long.
 Courses are spread out throughout the summer from mid-June to late August.
 Some subjects may only be available in one or two blocks.
 The Director will discuss your availability and its impact on course choice with you at your interview.

 As mentioned above, classes are very short and therefore move very quickly.
 The class will cover material equivalent to that taught in one quarter (11 weeks) of a regular school year.
-You will be expected to focus solely on your course while you are participating in College Bridge - you are not permitted to be simultaneously enrolled in another program, and outside commitments should be kept to a minimum.
+Admitted students will be expected to focus solely on their course during the period of enrollment in College Bridge - it not permitted to be simultaneously enrolled in another program, and outside commitments should be kept to a minimum.

 A mandatory orientation will be held prior to the start of Summer Session.
 Also, students are required to meet weekly with the Director of College Bridge.